Steve-Fenton/stevefenton.co.uk/src/pages/publications/exploring-octopus-deploy.md

 ::figcaption[The cover of the second edition of Exploring Octopus Deploy]
 :::

+Excited?
+You can get a [free download of Exploring Octopus Deploy](https://octopus.com/publications/exploring-octopus-deploy) from the Octopus website.

 ## A journey to simplify deployments and operations tasks with powerful automation

 You'll learn: